Disclosure

 How to spoof your MAC address on macOS

-Here’s how to spoof your MAC address on macOS:
+Here’s how to change your MAC address on macOS:

 1. Turn off wifi